Setting up automatic port sharing

-- To use IPv4 internet access, the FRITZ!Box must obtain a public IPv4 address from the internet service provider.
+- For IPv4 internet access, the FRITZ!Box must obtain a public IPv4 address from the internet service provider.

-- To use IPv6 internet access, the FRITZ!Box must obtain an IPv6 address from the internet service provider.
+- For IPv6 internet access, the FRITZ!Box must obtain an IPv6 address from the internet service provider.

 Note:All instructions on configuration and settings given in this guide refer to the latest FRITZ!OS for the FRITZ!Box.

 1 Configuring the FRITZ!Box for automatic port sharing

 - Click "Home Network" in the FRITZ!Box user interface.

 - Click "Network" in the "Home Network" menu.